varmeh/tech-docs/docs/deployment/docker/DockerCompose.md

 ## Docker Compose Primer

-Docker Compose is a tool for defining and orchestrating `multi-container` Docker applications.
+1. Docker Compose is a tool primarily used orchestrating `multi-container` Docker applications
+2. It could be used to run single container apps as well where all the inputs like `environment variables`, `ports`, `volumes`, etc. are defined in the `docker-compose.yml` file
+3. Whatever the case, command to start the app is `docker compose up`
+4. Unlike `docker cli`, there is no need to pass the `--rm` flag to remove the container after it exits

 If you're accustomed to using individual Docker commands to manage your containers, Docker Compose will streamline this process, allowing you to define entire applications in a single file.